coolguynamedjuan/rpg-docs/orak.md

----
-title: The Kingdom of Orak
+# The Kingdom of Orak
----

 (Just a placeholder name lazily adapted from the ancient Mesopotamian "Uruk")